Encouraging Behavior Change

 Back to Top

-4. Clear policies supporting access to information and services are needed to reduce the risk of HIV transmission among young people.
-Studies found that sex education was lacking.
+4. Clear policies and legislation supporting access to information and sexuality education are needed to reduce the risk of HIV transmission among young people.
+Studies found that sex education was lacking, particularly among street children who are at high risk of HIV acquisition.

 Back to Top

-5. Interventions are needed to counter gender norms, such as those that value girls’ sexual ignorance and virginity, which place girls at risk for HIV transmission.
-Studies found that gender norms valued sexual ignorance of girls and therefore girls were at risk of HIV acquisition.
+5. Interventions are needed to counter gender norms, such as those which value girls’ sexual ignorance and virginity, which place girls at risk for HIV transmission.
+[See also Transforming Gender Norms] Studies found that gender norms valued sexual ignorance of girls and therefore girls were at risk of HIV acquisition.
 Some studies found that women did not know anything about HIV until they became HIV-positive.
+Girls are taught to surrender power to meet cultural expectations of being a good girl or good woman.
+Boys derive status from having multiple sexual partners.

 Back to Top

-6. Interventions are needed to reduce cross-generational sex.
+6. Interventions are needed to reduce cross-generational sex and marriage.
 Studies found that young women relied on older men to pay their school fees in exchange for sex.
 Numerous studies found significant numbers of young girls having sexual relationships with older men, who are more likely to be HIV-positive and seek sexual partnerships with younger women.
+Studies also found that due to poverty, parents encouraged transactional sex and that efforts are needed to address parental pressures.

 Back to Top